Littleton Station 11

 Station 1 – Rio Grande

-Fire Station 1 was located on Rio Grande Ave & Main St. Shown here with the 1937 International, 1925 Coleman 4×4, 1948 International, and the 1951 Chevy.
+Fire Station 1 was located at 5681 Rio Grande Ave. at Main St. Shown here with the 1937 International, 1925 Coleman 4×4, 1948 International, and the 1951 Chevy.
 This Station’s location became the RTD Light Rail parking lot.

 Station 1

 Fire Station 1 was located 2255 W. Berry Ave. at the Littleton City Hall and built in 1981.
-The station later changed to Station 11.
+The station changed to Station 11 in the 1980’s.

 Station 11 – Littleton / Downtown

 911 Dispatch and the Life Safety Bureau were located in the city building next door.
 Station 11 protected the northern part of Littleton including the Downtown Historic District, Bow Mar and Aspen Grove.
 Station 11’s motto was “The Pole Cats” since their station had the only fire pole in the department.
-This station became South Metro Fire Rescue (Colorado) Station 11.
+Became South Metro Fire Rescue (Colorado) Station 11.

 ENGINE 1